-This post is part of my Baking tips page, along with tips for macarons, croissants, cake decorating ideas and pastry.
+This post, focusing on bread making, is part of my Baking tips page, along with tips for macarons, croissants, cake decorating ideas and pastry.

 - The best tip I can give